An extension of German written and oral communication skills at an advanced level.

 - Read factual and literary texts, appreciating distinctions of style

-- Formulate ideas and opinions with precision and relate their contribution skilfully to those of other speakers
+- Formulate ideas and opinions with precision and relate their contribution skillfully to those of other speakers